rustyrussell/bolts/12-offer-encoding.md

     - MUST set `invreq_features`.`features` to the bitmap of features.

 The reader:
-  - MUST fail the request if `invreq_payer_id` is not present.
+  - MUST fail the request if `invreq_payer_id` or `invreq_metadata` are not present.
-  - MUST fail the request if any TLV fields greater or equal to 160.
+  - MUST fail the request if any non-signature TLV fields greater or equal to 160.
   - if `invreq_features` contains unknown _odd_ bits that are non-zero:
     - MUST ignore the bit.
   - if `invreq_features` contains unknown _even_ bits that are non-zero:
     - MUST fail the request.
   - if `offer_node_id` is present (response to an offer):
     - MUST fail the request if the offer fields do not exactly match a valid, unexpired offer.
-    - MUST fail the request if `invreq_signature` is not correct as detailed in [Signature Calculation](#signature-calculation) using the `invreq_payer_id`.
+    - MUST fail the request if `signature` is not correct as detailed in [Signature Calculation](#signature-calculation) using the `invreq_payer_id`.
     - if `offer_quantity_max` is present:
       - MUST fail the request if there is no `invreq_quantity` field.
       - if `offer_quantity_max` is non-zero: